Command & Conquer 4: Tiberian Twilight: Reception

 Tiberian Twilight received mixed reviews amongst customers and critics, with lower review scores than any of its predecessors or the wider Command & Conquer franchise.
 The game's single-player campaign, live action video sequences, aggressive digital rights management software, progression system and multi-player mechanisms were the subject of most negative reviews.
 The game also suffered from prolonged multiplayer connectivity issues, which often led to lost rewards and progression.

 Tom Chick of 1UP.com criticized the game for requiring users to complete several hours of single-player gameplay in order to use advanced units and features in multiplayer matches.

 Adam Biessener of Game Informer, on the other hand, criticized the single-player portion as a poor gameplay experience due to fundamental flaws in the design, and suggested players should not play the single-player campaign as a "single player" in his review "Play This With A Friend, Or Not At All".
 Other major publications, including GameSpot and Eurogamer, shared similar concerns.
+Mike Anderiesz of the Guardian criticized the singleplayer aspect, saying that "[it feels] like a rushed and poorly play-tested version of Warhammer's Dawn of War series.".

 IGN provided a 7.4/10 rating with reservation, stating while it is great to see developers and publishers taking risks, EA rewrote the entire gameplay formula instead of improving it, making for an experience that barely resembles traditional real-time strategy games, or any previous Command & Conquer titles.

 GamePro, giving the game four stars out of five, stated that the mobile bases concept works well, online multiplayer is consistently stable, persistent progression is available, but criticized the need for constant Internet connection and the "leveling" mechanic that can lead to unbalanced multiplayer matches, which is critical in real-time strategy games.

 GamesRadar gave it a seven out of ten, but stated that C&C4 is a graphical step back and as a single-player experience, it is "a bust".